-- Consider outside resources – If you’re currently in high school, recently graduated or already attending college, chances are you and your family have talked about how to pay for higher education.
-There are options beyond the scholarships and federal loans you can learn about at your school’s financial aid office:
+- Consider outside resources – If you’re currently in high school, recently graduated, or already attending college, chances are you and your family have talked about how to pay for higher education.
+Scholarships, financial aid, and federally subsidized loans should always come first.
+There are additional options if you need them:

 - For families that own a home, a Home Equity Line of Credit is an option to fill the gaps between traditional financing and college expenses